 Of course, you can always include other important information, such as projected dates, times, elevations, distances and driving times.
 Here are some reasons to think about why it is important to have one:

-- It will allow you to budget in advance for things like meals, overnight accommodations, transportation and entry fees.
+It will let you budget in advance for things like meals, overnight accommodations, transportation and entry fees.

 Short Itinerary Of The Annapurna North Base Camp Trek